hoorayphyer/RankUpAndroid/README.md

 ## Notification
 The user is allowed to put the app in the background during a game.
 In that case, a notification will be sent when other players have made a move.
 Clicking on the notification takes the user back to the game.

+## PlayerView
+This is a custom view to display player's information.
+It automatically displays relevant view elements given different states.
+For example, when a player is not specified, this view shows a floating action button to allow users to add one.
+When a specified player is not a friend of the user, a button is shown to allow adding that player as a friend.